anuragkumarak95/YoBluntAssignment/README.md

 I have used Texture-View as asked.(I can also do Surface-View if need be, i prefer Texture-View).

-Most of functionality that you might be intrested in lies in this [code](https://github.com/anuragkumarak95/YoBluntAssingment/blob/master/app/src/main/java/com/yoblunt/anuragkumar/yobluntassingment/adapter/HlsListAdapter.java).
+Most of functionality that you might be interested in lies in this [code](https://github.com/anuragkumarak95/YoBluntAssingment/blob/master/app/src/main/java/com/yoblunt/anuragkumar/yobluntassingment/adapter/HlsListAdapter.java).

 You can easily find APK file for the same app [here](https://github.com/anuragkumarak95/YoBluntAssingment/blob/master/APK%20File/yobluntAssignment_v0.0.1S.apk).